PiaSys/PnP-Contoso-Orders-ACE/docs/APIs-Implementation-Details.md

 ## Functions implementation and authorization
 All the functions are defined in a unique file called [OrdersFunction.cs](../src/Contoso.Orders.FunctionApp/OrdersFunction.cs).
-In the class there is some plumbing code, which we will not describe, to generate and manage the random list of orders for every user consuming the APIs based on the user unique ID.
+In the class there is some plumbing code, which we will not describe, to generate and manage the random list of orders for every user consuming the APIs based on the user's unique ID.
 Then, there are methods (i.e. functions) that map 1 to 1 to the APIs exposed.
 For example, let's have a look at the function to retrieve the whole list of orders (**GetOrders**).

 ```csharp
 /// <summary>